Military occupation of Georgia by Russia

 - Second, the presence of the foreign forces prevents the effective local government in place at the time of invasion from exercising its powers.

-- Third, the foreign forces establish their own authority.
-For further information, see ‘military occupation – elements of occupation’ in our classification section.
+Third, the foreign forces establish their own authority.

 States may use proxy forces to occupy a territory: if a state exercises overall control over de facto local authorities or other local groups that exert effective control over the territory, the state can be considered an occupying force.
-For further information on overall control, see ‘contemporary challenges for classification – control over proxy forces’ in our classification section.
 Two elements must therefore exist in such a situation:

 - The foreign state has overall control over de facto local authorities.

 The tests for the purposes of occupation or occupation by proxy differ from the effective control test developed by the ECtHR.
 In fact, the ECtHR held: ‘If there is “occupation” for the purposes of international humanitarian law there will also be “effective control” within the meaning of the Court’s case-law, although the term “effective control” is broader and covers situations that do not necessarily amount to a situation of “occupation” for the purposes of international humanitarian law.’
-ECtHR, Georgia v Russia (II), Grand Chamber, Judgment, App no 38263/08, 21 January 2021, §196.
 In this context, apart from a direct reference to Russia’s occupation of South Ossetia and Abkhazia after 12 August 2008, factual findings of the ECtHR concerning Russia’s effective control over South Ossetia and Abkhazia can be taken into account as indicators of Russia’s continued occupation there.

 Abkhazia

 International Crisis Group estimates that there are around 5,000 Russian personnel in Abkhazia, including ‘3,500 military and 1,500 Federal Security Service (FSB) officers and ‘border guards.’
-International Crisis Group, ‘Abkhazia: The Long Road to Reconciliation’, Report No 224, 10 April 2013, p 3.
 Russia spent $465 million over four years to refurbish and develop military installations in the Black Sea coastal area, including Bombora – the largest military airfield in the South Caucasus, in Gudauta and a naval port in Ochamchire.
-International Crisis Group, ‘Abkhazia: The Long Road to Reconciliation’, Report No 224, 10 April 2013, pp. 3-4; International Crisis Group, ‘Abkhazia: Deepening Dependence’, Report No 202, 26 February 2010, pp 3-4.

 Compared to South Ossetia, a lower number of Russian citizens occupy high military and security posts in Abkhazia, however with some notable exceptions.
 It is estimated that the separatist armed forces of Abkhazia are small, somewhere between 1,000 and 5,000 troops.
 Reportedly, due to the Russian military presence, the investment in equipment of separatist forces has declined.
-International Crisis Group, ‘Abkhazia: Deepening Dependence’, Report No 202, 26 February 2010, p 5.
 More broadly, Russia also supports Abkhazia in other areas, including by provision of financial support.
-International Crisis Group, ‘Abkhazia: The Long Road to Reconciliation’, Report No 224, 10 April 2013, pp 6-8.
-Nearly the entire Abkhazia population holds Russian citizenship.
-M. Mackinnon, ‘Back to the USSR: Putin and the new Cold War’, The Globe and Mail, 16 March 2018, International Crisis Group, ‘Abkhazia: Deepening Dependence’, Report No 202, 26 February 2010.
-The ECtHR referred to various reports containing the information as to “the relationship of dependency not only in economic and financial, but also in military and political terms between the Russian Federation and ...
-Abkhazia.”
-ECtHR, Georgia v Russia (II), Grand Chamber, Judgment, App no 38263/08, 21 January 2021, §167 and see also §§166, 168, 174.

 In sum, Russia occupies Abkhazia through its direct military presence underpinned by the series of agreements with the separatist entity.
 According to International Crisis Group, ‘given its [Russia’s] control over Abkhazia’s ‘borders’, roads and sea, Russia need not maintain a heavy permanent presence, as it can move military equipment and troops into and out of the entity at will.’
-International Crisis Group, ‘Abkhazia: The Long Road to Reconciliation’, Report No 224, 10 April 2013, p 5.
 The local separatist armed groups could also be seen as Russia’s proxies given the high level of coordination with the Russian Armed Forces and the military and financial support provided by Russia.
 This conclusion is made on the basis of publicly available data, which support the fulfilment of the requirements of an overall control test.

 South Ossetia